memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 ### System Handler Priority Register (SHPR1-SHPR3) - 0xE000ED18 - 0xE000ED20

-This bank of registers allows for the priority of system faults with configurable priority to be configured.
+This bank of registers allows for the priority of system faults with configurable priority to be updated.
 Note that the register bank index starts at **1** instead of **0**.
-This is because the first four exception numbers (`Reset`, `NMI`, and `Hardfault`, respectively) do _not_ have a configurable priority so writing to the register has no effect for them.
+This is because the first exception numbers (corresponding to `Reset`, `NMI`, and `Hardfault`, respectively) do _not_ have a configurable priority so writing to anything in **SHPR0** has no effect.

 Each priority configuration occupies 8 bits of a register bank.
 That means the configuration for Exception Number 11, `SVCall`, would be in bits 24-32 of `SHPR2`.
-The default priority value for all System Exceptions is 0, the highest priority level.
+The default priority value for all System Exceptions is 0, the highest configurable priority level.
 For most applications, it's not typical to need and change these values.

 {:.no_toc}